Spanish-VisaJoining the Malta and Portugal Golden Visa, Spain has approved a new Startup Act that includes a remote work visa for non-EU nationals.

-This digital nomad visa is different from a tourist visa, permitting you to legally work in Spain while complying with the Spanish Tax Agency.
+Spain’s Digital Nomad Visa is different from a tourist visa.
+While a tourist visa is given to those visiting Spain as tourist, a Digital Nomad Visa permits you to legally work in Spain while complying with the Spanish Tax Agency.
 It can also lead to temporary residency or permanent residency.

 About the Digital Nomad Visa Spain